alexangione419/BelgianBloggers/content/AlexAngione/phaseThree.md

 showAuthorsBadges : false
 ---

-# Phase III Individual Deliverable
+# Phase III Individual Deliverables

 For Phase III, my contributions were as follows
 - Designing and writing the API routes